judering/judering.github.io/index.md

 ---
 # NEW RELEASE - [click here to order your copy on bandcamp](https://judithring.bandcamp.com)
 WILDWOOD released on 02/02/2022 features cellist Martin Johnson.
 This suite of 5 pieces takes you on a journey through the woods alone at dusk.
 It is a reflection on feelings of isolation, fear, awe and intrigue.
+<br> "Excellent stuff...as always!" - Bernard Clarke - RTÉ's Blue of the Night on Lyric FM.

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/wm9DWWteCVY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>